← Blog

 Maxine Stuart

 Maxine Stuart is a Kingdom-Builder at heart with over twenty years of global ministry experience.
 Six of those years were as a missionary kid, so she has a deep understanding of the dynamics of global missions.
 She has gained first-hand perspectives of what it’s like to engage in missions as a sending body, a missionary, a missionary kid, and a member of the targeted people-group.
 Maxine has lived in 8 different countries across Asia, The Middle East, Europe and Australia.
-As a tent-making missionary, she has worked alongside local churches (large and small), missions agencies, and secular organisations.
-She has also trained and worked in the multimedia, education, administration, management, emergency medical services, and government sectors.
+As a "tent-maker", she has worked alongside local churches (large and small), missions agencies, and secular organisations.
+She has also trained and worked in the multimedia, education, administration, management, emergency response, and government sectors.

 Maxine Stuart is our NSW State Ministry Leader.